 ‘My house shall be called a house of prayer for all peoples.’

-Non-orthodox communities worldwide accept conversions through the Movement for Reform Judaism.
+Non-orthodox communities worldwide recognise conversions through the Movement for Reform Judaism.

 Please contact the Rabbi for more information.